EgedotErcan/EgedotErcan/README.md

 ### 👋 Hi there , I am Ege 😊

 ## What am I up to, though? 😄
--  🔭 I’m currently working on several game project in Unity .
+-  🔭 I’m currently working on several game project in Unity and also play with datas :) .
 -  🤔 I’m looking for help with Unity, C#, Python in data-science .
 -  💬 Ask me about Unity Engine .